gbdev/gbdev.github.io/website/guides/lyc_timing.md

 So, the basic setup for raster FX is as follows:

-1. Request an interrupt by setting LYC to the appropriate scanline
+1. Request an interrupt by setting `LYC` to the appropriate scanline
 2. The system will start your interrupt routine when that scanline begins
 3. Perform your chosen effect by modifying PPU registers
-4. Exit with reti
+4. Exit with `reti`

 This seems simple enough, but unfortunately, this process comes with significant caveats.
 So, here are some things to keep in mind:

 All but the most complex of raster effects are registers that you change between scanlines.
 For that reason, you want to perform your register write while the screen is not being drawn, so during HBlank or OAM search.
-You may know that LYC interrupts are requested at the start of a scanline, which happens to be Mode 2 (OAM search).
+You may know that `LYC` interrupts are requested at the start of a scanline, which happens to be Mode 2 (OAM search).
 However, because of Mode 2's short duration combined with unreliability of interrupt timing, you will not reliably have enough time to perform your write.
 Therefore, you have to wait for the next HBlank to perform your register write.
 You also need to compensate for this by requesting an interrupt on the line before the one on which you wish to perform your effect.
-For instance, if I want to enable sprites at line 16 when my upper status bar finishes drawing, I would write 15 to LYC.
+For instance, if I want to enable sprites at line 16 when my upper status bar finishes drawing, I would write 15 to `LYC`.

 Like I mentioned above, the time at which your handler will begin execution will be delayed by an inconsistent amount, which makes it difficult to determine when the beginning of HBlank will come.
 You'll see why this is and how this can be avoided later.

 The final problem is perhaps the biggest one.
-It's common practice in Gameboy Development to use a STAT check to write to VRAM between scanlines.
+It's common practice in Gameboy Development to use a `STAT` check to write to VRAM between scanlines.
-The typical way of doing this is to read STAT, and then reap up to 16 cycles of guaranteed VRAM access time.
+The typical way of doing this is to read `STAT`, and then reap up to 16 cycles of guaranteed VRAM access time.
 This method is great for copying small bits of data quickly, and uses little CPU time.
-However, if an LYC interrupt fires during one of those VRAM accesses, you can potentially take some of its VRAM-safe time and cause VRAM writes from the main thread to fail.
+However, if an `LYC` interrupt fires during one of those VRAM accesses, you can potentially take some of its VRAM-safe time and cause VRAM writes from the main thread to fail.
 However, this can be avoided with some careful planning.

 ## Timing, With Diagrams and Stuff